 Examples

-WARNING: Make sure to run the Bringup instruction before performing this examples, and be careful when testing the robot on the table as the robot might fall.
+Make sure to run the Bringup instruction before performing these examples, and be careful when testing the robot on tables or other areas where the robot could be damaged by unexpected movement.

 NOTE: